Warranty: This genuine part is guaranteed by Ford's

 If you're seeking quality and affordability, look no further than our extensive inventory of genuine 2005 Ford F-150 Brake Pads available at FordPartsDeal.com.
 You can confidently purchase our OEM 2005 Ford F-150 Brake Pads as they are supported by the manufacturer's warranty and our hassle-free return policy, alongside the benefit of our fast delivery service.

-Q: How to service and repair the front brake pads on 2005 Ford F-150?
+Q: How to service and repair the rear brake pads on 2005 Ford F-150?